kosmonautdnb/WatcomGL/README.md

 # Other software OpenGL options

 ## DJGPP OSMesa on DOS
-OSMesa is providing the original software based OpenGL for DOS.
+OSMesa is providing the original software based OpenGL.
 Maintained for DOS until around 2007.

 In this rather trashy video featuring **Wipeout** on DOS it's ingame:
 - OSMesa around **40** FPS